slott56/slott56.github.io/Pelican/content/blog/2007/05/2007_05_23-as_the_software_industry_shifts_away_from_selling_shrink_wrapped_software.rst

 Specifically, Babcock uses the industry shift to conclude that Microsoft might eventually compete fairly and interoperate with open-source software.
-Since the industry shift isn't an exclusive choice, it's possible that Microsoft could see enough revenue growth that they tolerate competition grudgingly, essentially maintaining the :emphasis:`status quo`  of legal threats and posturing.
+Since the industry shift isn't an exclusive choice, it's possible that Microsoft could see enough revenue growth that they tolerate competition grudgingly, essentially maintaining the *status quo*  of legal threats and posturing.